 It’s a Monday evening, in a second-floor conference room at Schewel Hall, and a group of students — mostly history majors — is working on an exhibit for The American Civil War Museum in Appomattox, Virginia.
 The exhibit, “Local Stories, National Struggle,” focuses on individual stories of people — black and white, male and female, soldier and civilian — who were in and around Appomattox on April 9, 1865, the day the Confederates surrendered and the nation officially reunited after the Civil War.
 It opens April 6 at 10 a.m.

 But for the moment at least, on this evening at Schewel Hall, the big question is whether or not Kendall Grierson ’18 has found the right J.W.
 Gordon.
-Gordon, a Union soldier, is said to be buried on the property at Historic Sandusky, a house museum owned and operated by Lynchburg College.
+Gordon, a Union soldier, is said to be buried on the property at Historic Sandusky, a house museum owned and operated by University of Lynchburg.
 His burial is mentioned in the diary of Ada Hutter, who lived at Sandusky during the Battle of Lynchburg in 1864.
 Hutter’s diary will be featured in the exhibit, making Gordon a person of interest for the student researchers.

 Grierson, a history major from Williamsburg, Virginia, has found someone named J.W.
 Gordon in an internet search.
 He’s male, he’s a northerner, and it looks promising.
 Grierson calls history professor Dr. Luis-Alejandro Dinnella-Borrego over for a look, but waves him off before he can get there.
 “Oh no, he died in 1918,” Grierson said, meaning that it’s impossible for this to be the right J.W.
 Gordon.